astronomer/docs/astro/alerts.md

 :::info

 Astro alerts requires OpenLineage.
 By default, every Astro Deployment has OpenLineage enabled.
 If you disabled OpenLineage in your Deployment, you need to enable it to use Astro alerts.
-See [Enable/Disable OpenLineage](set-up-data-lineage.md#enabledisable-openlineage).
+See [Disable OpenLineage](set-up-data-lineage.md#disable-openlineage) to find how to disable and re-enable OpenLineage.

 :::